-1. Student Evaluation
+1. Student Evaluations

 Student evaluations shall be completed in accordance with procedures specified in Appendix D-1.
 Student evaluations shall be used giving due consideration to the number of courses and sections taught during the review period and for which student evaluations are available; whenever in any such course or section such evaluations are completed by fewer than forty percent (40%) of the students enrolled at the time the evaluation was conducted, consideration shall also be given to the limited reliability the evaluations may have.
-The parties recognize and agree that student evaluations should be used, to the extent possible, to discern the pattern or patterns evidenced with reference to teaching effectiveness; provided, however, that nothing herein contained shall be deemed to prohibit the making of any recommendation or the taking of any personnel decision merely by reason of the short duration of any unit member's service at a College.
+The parties recognize and agree that student evaluations should be used, to the extent possible, to discern the pattern or patterns evidenced with reference to teaching effectiveness; provided, however, that nothing herein contained shall be deemed to prohibit the making of any recommendation or the taking of any personnel decision merely by reason of the short duration of any unit member's service at a University.

-The parties agree that no student evaluation conducted pursuant to the provisions of this Article shall be published or conveyed to any person save in accordance with the provisions of this Article.
+The parties agree that no student evaluation conducted pursuant to the provisions of this Article shall be published or conveyed to any person save in accordance with the provisions of this Article or of Article XI.

-During each instructional period the DGCE Chair or the designee thereof shall obtain student evaluations of the classroom effectiveness of every course taught by each member of the bargaining unit through such department.
-Before the end of each instructional period, such evaluations shall be obtained in respect of every section taught by each unit member.
+Before the end of each instructional period, the DGCE Chair or a designee thereof shall obtain student evaluations of the classroom effectiveness of each member of the bargaining unit in every section of every course taught through such department.

-Student evaluations shall be obtained for all sections of each type of course taught by each unit member.
-A summary of the student evaluation results of each unit member shall be provided to such unit member as soon as practicable following the conclusion of the instructional period to which they pertain.
+A summary of the student evaluation results of each unit member shall be provided to such unit member as soon as practicable following the conclusion of the instructional period to which it pertains.

-Nothing in this subsection 1 shall be deemed to prohibit the use of student evaluation forms that have been rendered in a computer-readable (opscan) format; nor shall it be deemed to prohibit the compilation, whether by computer or otherwise, of summaries of student evaluations and the results thereof in respect of each unit member; provided, however, that no member of the bargaining unit shall be given any negative evaluation by sole reason of the fact that student evaluations, as revealed by any such summary, are less favorable than those of some other member or members of the bargaining unit; nor shall it be deemed to prohibit the electronic distribution and retrieval (through secure sites) of student evaluation forms; provided only that prior to implementing any form of electronic distribution and retrieval of student evaluation forms at any College, representatives of the College and the Association shall meet to ensure that the electronic distribution and retrieval format possesses the appropriate security measures, including passwords and authentication.
+Nothing in this subsection 1 shall be deemed to prohibit the use of student evaluation forms that have been rendered in a computer-readable (opscan) format; nor shall it be deemed to prohibit the compilation, whether by computer or otherwise, of summaries of student evaluations and the results thereof in respect of each unit member; provided, however, that no member of the bargaining unit shall be given any negative evaluation by sole reason of the fact that student evaluations, as revealed by any such summary, are less favorable than those of some other member or members of the bargaining unit; nor shall it be deemed to prohibit the electronic distribution and retrieval (through secure sites) of student evaluation forms; provided only that prior to implementing any form of electronic distribution and retrieval of student evaluation forms at any University, representatives of the University and the Association shall meet to ensure that the electronic distribution and retrieval format possesses the appropriate security measures, including passwords and authentication.

-2. Classroom Visitations
+2. Classroom Observations

-Whenever deemed appropriate the DGCE Chair and/or the Dean may visit the class or classes of any unit member for the purpose of evaluating teaching effectiveness.
+Whenever deemed appropriate the DGCE Chair and/or the Dean may observe the class or classes of any unit member for the purpose of evaluating teaching effectiveness.
 Said evaluation shall be conducted in accordance with the procedure set forth in Appendix D-2 (a) or D-2 (b).
-Prior to the conduct of any such visit, the member of the bargaining unit shall meet with the DGCE Chair or Dean in order to provide the Chair or Dean with a plan of the class to be observed and any materials intended to be used in class.
+Prior to the conduct of any such observation, the member of the bargaining unit shall meet with the DGCE Chair or Dean in order to provide the Chair or Dean with a plan of the class to be observed and any materials intended to be used in class.